palw3ey/rfc2307bis/README.md

 # rfc2307bis

-nis rfc2307 is obsolete, this README will help you to replace it by the new rfc2307bis.ldif
+nis rfc2307 is obsolete, this README will help you replace it with the new rfc2307bis.ldif

 # 1 - Install openldap and utils
 ```bash